 The Apple Watch Series 1 has a water-resistance rating of IPX7, meaning that it’s designed to be water-resistant while submerged up to one meter in water.
 The 7 in IPX7 indicates that the Apple Watch Series One received the second highest IP score for water-resistance.
 The highest IP score a product can receive for water-resistance is IPX8.

-Water-Resistance Of The Apple Watch Series 2 & 3
+Water-Resistance Of The Apple Watch Series 2 & Newer

-The Apple Watch Series 2 and Series 3 both have a water-resistance rating of 50 meters under ISO Standard 22810:2010.
-Apple only recommends wearing your Apple Watch Series 2 or 3 while doing activities in shallow water, like swimming laps in a pool.
+Every Apple Watch since Series 2 has a water-resistance rating of 50 meters under ISO Standard 22810:2010.
+Apple only recommends wearing your Apple Watch while doing activities in shallow water, like swimming laps in a pool.
 You should avoid wearing your Apple Watch when water skiing, surfing, and scuba diving.

 Do I Need To Turn On Water Lock?

-Water Lock is a feature that was introduced for the Apple Watch Series 2 and is still integrated into the Apple Watch Series 3.
+Water Lock is a feature that was introduced for the Apple Watch Series 2.
 It’s important to know that Water Lock doesn’t actually make your Apple Watch more water-resistant — it only locks your Apple Watch to prevent accidental taps while you’re using it around water.

 Note: If you start an Open Water Swim or Pool Swim workout in the Workout app, Water Lock is automatically turned on.